-In the lease for police vehicles, the police vehicles are the pledged collateral.
-In the event of default, the agreement provides that the lessor may request payment of all payments due within that particular budget year that the default occurs (accelerated payment), as well as outstanding payment from past budget years, if any.
-In the event of default, the lessor may also impose an interest of up to 12% annum on all outstanding payments, take whatever action is available under the law or at equity to collect the debt due or to become due, and collect any legal fees, or otherwise, necessary to carry out this action.
+In the purchase agreement for police vehicles, the police vehicles are the pledged collateral.
+In the event of default, the agreement provides that the lender may request payment of all payments due within that particular budget year that the default occurs (accelerated payment), as well as outstanding payment from past budget years, if any.
+In the event of default, the lender may also impose an interest rate of up to 12% per annum on all outstanding payments, take whatever action is available under the law to collect the debt due or to become due, and collect any legal fees, or otherwise, necessary to carry out this action.

-In the lease for exercise equipment, the exercise equipment is the pledged collateral.
-In the event of default, the agreement provides that the lessor may request payment of all payments due within the budget year that the default occurs (accelerated payment), as well as outstanding payments from past budget years, if any.
-The agreement also provides that the lessor or the City may terminate the lease after one year, but payment of any outstanding principal for that particular budget year must be paid.
+In the purchase agreement for exercise equipment, the exercise equipment is the pledged collateral.
+In the event of default, the agreement provides that the lender may request payment of all payments due within the budget year that the default occurs (accelerated payment), as well as outstanding payments from past budget years, if any.
+The agreement also provides that the lender or the City may terminate the lease after one year, but payment of any outstanding principal for that particular budget year must be paid.

-The assets acquired through these capital leases are as follows:
+The assets acquired through these financed purchases are as follows:

 Assets:

-Police vehicles \$ 347,350
+Police vehicles \$ 289,459

-Exercise equipment 338,288
+Exercise equipment 138,978

-Total assets 685,638
+Total assets 428,437

-Less accumulated depreciation (324,951)
+Less accumulated depreciation (306,785)

-Net book value \$ 360,687
+Net book value \$ 121,652

-Future minimum lease payments for capital leases as of December 31, 2021 are as follows:
+Future minimum payments for financed purchases as of December 31, 2023 are as follows: